Is the Keto Diet Good for PCOS?

 Long-term low carb diets can make you lose your period

 If you have insulin resistance then the keto diet can be great for bringing your period back.
 However, it can have the opposite effect if maintained for too long.

 Researchers found that women actually need carbohydrates to ovulate and get periods (20).
-Consuming too few carbohydrates disrupts luteinizing hormone, which is the hormone that releases the egg so that we ovulate.
+Consuming too few carbohydrates disrupts luteinising hormone, which is the hormone that releases the egg so that we ovulate.

 For this reason, I only ever recommend using a keto diet to reverse insulin resistance.
 As soon as that’s achieved, I recommend reintroducing starchy carbohydrates like potatoes, sweet potatoes and other root vegetables.

 It’s not the only way to reverse insulin resistance and lose weight with PCOS